CalyxOS/platform_packages_apps_SystemUpdater/README.md

 Sometimes OTA package server might require some HTTP headers to be present, e.g. `Authorization` header to contain valid auth token.
 While performing streaming update, `UpdateEngine` allows passing on certain HTTP headers;
-as of writing this sample app, these headers are `Authorization` and `User-Agent`.
+as of writing this app, these headers are `Authorization` and `User-Agent`.

 `android.os.UpdateEngine#applyPayload` contains information on which HTTP headers are supported.